 When you enter the building and the door is closed behind you, you’re surrounded by darkness and the only thing you see are hundreds of golden suns shining on shelves as far as the eye can see.
 It’s like you just walked into a bank’s huge safe where all the gold is kept.
 A spectacular sight and a tingling feeling.
 The kind of feeling you get when you experience something special.
 You realise you just found a place few people know about.
 A hidden treasure in Woerden.

 Security bars in the cheese warehouse

 In this cheese warehouse, where for over a century Reypenaer matures its cheeses there is a track on the ground floor in between the rows.In this magical place you can easily imagine carriages riding on this track to carry the cheeses to the ships or horse-drawn wagons.
 In the windows are security bars.
 Why?
-Would be happy to tell you in the Culture & Cheese Tour Woerden.
+Would be happy to tell you in the City & Cheese Tour Woerden.
 The many doors and windows are used for ventilation, but there’s something else that is part of an ingenious system of climate control.
 Small hatches in the second floor help circulate the air.
 Moreover, they provide a fantastic glimpse to the other rows full of golden cheeses upstairs.